Save money and see the essentials including Park Güell and Sagrada Familia!

 Football fans will love the FC Barcelona Immersive Tour.
 Although the stadium is currently closed for redevelopment, the tour offers a deep dive into the club's history and a preview of the new stadium.

-Palau Güell is located on Las Ramblas, and is another Gaudi-designed UNESCO World Heritage Site.
+Palau Güell on Las Ramblas is another Gaudi-designed UNESCO World Heritage Site.
 It was commissioned by Eusebi Güell (of Park Güell) as his family residence, and this property is a testament to Gaudi's imaginative and distinctive architectural style.
 This was one of their first collaborations together and how their friendship started.